The different ways that social change happens, from unleashing to nudging to social cascades.

 Sunstein focuses on the crucial role of social norms—and on their frequent collapse.
 When norms lead people to silence themselves, even an unpopular status quo can persist.
 Then one day, someone challenges the norm—a child who exclaims that the emperor has no clothes; a woman who says “me too.”
 Sometimes suppressed outrage is unleashed, and long-standing practices fall.

 Sometimes change is more gradual, as “nudges” help produce new and different decisions—apps that count calories; texted reminders of deadlines; automatic enrollment in green energy or pension plans.
 Sunstein explores what kinds of nudges are effective and shows why nudges sometimes give way to bans and mandates.
 Finally, he considers social divisions, social cascades, and “partyism,” when identification with a political party creates a strong bias against all members of an opposing party—which can both fuel and block social change.

 Cass R. Sunstein, Robert Walmsley University Professor at Harvard Law School, was Administrator of the White House Office of Information and Regulatory Affairs in the Obama administration.
 He was the recipient of the 2018 Holberg Prize, one of the largest annual international research prizes awarded to scholars who have made outstanding contributions to research in the arts and humanities, social science, law, or theology.
-He is the author of The Cost-Benefit Revolution (MIT Press), Nudge: Improving Decisions about Health, Wealth, and Happiness (with Richard H. Thaler), and other books.
+He is the author of The Cost-Benefit Revolution, How Change Happens (both published by the MIT Press), Nudge: Improving Decisions about Health, Wealth, and Happiness (with Richard H. Thaler), and other books.